GMvandeVen/class-incremental-learning/README.md

 Although it is possible to run this script as is, it will take long and it might be sensible to use fewer random seeds or to parallellize the experiments.

 **NOTE: there is [an issue](https://github.com/GMvandeVen/class-incremental-learning/issues/1) with the implementation of BI-R in this repository.
 I am trying to figure out what is wrong.
-For now, please instead use [this repository](https://github.com/GMvandeVen/brain-inspired-replay) or [this repository](https://github.com/GMvandeVen/continual-learning) to run BI-R. Apologies!**
+For now, the BI-R and BI-R+SI results on Split CIFAR-100 can be reproduced using [this repository](https://github.com/GMvandeVen/brain-inspired-replay).
+Apologies!**

 ## Running custom experiments